 Arriving in Port Aransas

 Houses aren’t still falling down … they took care of those right?
 All the people must have everything they need to survive by now … right?
 Driving through Port A was humbling, sad, and devastating.
-The piles and piles throughout the neighborhoods liter the sidewalks.
-The median on the highway through Rockport has been set up as a staging around for the debris.
+The piles and piles throughout the neighborhoods litter the sidewalks.
+The median on the highway through Rockport has been set up as a staging ground for the debris.

 If they had the means, they left.
 But so many of them did not.
 We hugged crying people as they showed us their home barely still standing.
 Explaining how looters had taken everything that Hurricane Harvey had not.
 Insurance was much too expensive for most to afford.
 Between most companies not writing insurance in Port A, and the company or two who still agreed to write insurance for them, but at a very hefty price.

 Flood Insurance is a Luxury

 Most people did not carry any insurance.
 If they carried one but not the other, some of the loopholes have swallowed them and there was no coverage.
 It made me completely embarrassed to be an insurance agent.
 In fact, I never offered any advice, and never admitted that I was indeed an insurance agent.
 How dare these companies putting these people through this.
 How dare they not make these people understand what they did purchase, and what they didn’t purchase.
 I won’t name any certain company but there is one Texas state-run Insurance company that writes most of the island’s properties and they ought to be completely ashamed of themselves.

 What we didn’t expect was to walk away with the feeling that we got something more than we gave.
 We thought after our 3-week stay we would be anxious to leave and get back on the road.
 It was just the opposite.
 We both wanted to stay longer!
 We have made new lifelong friends.

 You have never really lived until you have done something for someone who can never repay you.